 Reusable Sticker Book (Amazon Link)

 I’ve been a big fan of Melissa & Doug for this age and younger.
 This 3 pack of reusable sticker play sets are great because it offers the opportunity to play out a scene.
-They are also really great for waiting at restaurants, in airports, or in church because they are quiet and if you lose a single piece, they are unlikely to even notice.
-I also like the size of these – lightweight at 6 ounces for the pack and almost 9″ by 11″ which makes it easy for little fingers to manipulate and have space to play.
+They are also really great for waiting at restaurants, in airports, or in church because they are quiet and if you lose a single piece, they are unlikely to notice.
+I also like the size – lightweight at 6 ounces for the pack and almost 9″ by 11″ which makes it easy for little fingers to manipulate and have space to play.

 WikkiStix Activity Kit (Amazon Link)